Diversity is More Than a Bra Size: What It’s Like to Be a Woman with a Disability in the Lingerie Industry

 You might be saying, “But fashion is a visual industry, of course we would represent disability visually.”
 However, there are two problems with this:

 - Great, except when was the last time you saw any disability represented?
 Cora and I keep a tally of models of colour at trade shows, but neither of us has ever even asked if there were any models with disabilities.
 The one time I used one (shown above), I ended up in a fight with some of my retailers about it.
-The model herself said that most photographers like to either cover it up completely, or make a “thing” out of it.
+The model herself said most photographers like to either cover it up completely, or make a “thing” out of it.

 - If our idea of disability revolves around visible problems, I’m screwed.
 And not in the fun way.
 Ever bitched about the woman on the stairs in front of you going too slow?
 Or the one in the supermarket aisle who has just ground to a halt inconveniently?
 Or the woman who looks fine but is taking up a disabled seat on the bus or a parking space?

 But it doesn’t mean I can do everything you do.
-I’m walking up those stairs slowly because each step hurts, and I’m already out of breath, and I’m not entirely sure where the steps are, and my balance is terrible, and I wore heels (which are great camouflage for why you don’t walk, but a terrible idea when every trade show venue has 3 flights of stairs to the toilets).
+I’m walking up those stairs slowly because each step hurts, and I’m already out of breath, and I’m not entirely sure where the steps are, and my balance is terrible, and I wore heels (which are great camouflage for why you don’t walk, but a terrible idea when every trade show venue has three flights of stairs to the toilets).

 I’ve stopped in front of you because I’m overwhelmed by the messages my own body is sending that Everything Is Wrong, and I probably don’t even know I’ve done it.
 I’m using that chair or that space because if I limit the amount I do, I have a hope in hell of making the stairs or the entire way round the shop, maybe even at a reasonable speed!